SummaryRead the full fact sheet

 - Cool down after exercising – asthma symptoms can appear up to 30 minutes after exercising.

-- If symptoms appear, start and return to exercise only if you can breathe freely.
+- If symptoms appear, start asthma first aid and return to exercise only if you can breathe freely.
 If symptoms appear a second time, start asthma first aid and do not return to exercise.
 Visit your doctor for a review of your asthma symptoms.

 Scuba diving and asthma